vanHekthor/glimps/README.md

 VS Code extension used in the SoftVR user study (https://git.informatik.uni-leipzig.de/SWS/softvr-user-study)

 ## Installation
+You must install the extension and run two local servers to be able to use all features of GLIMPS.
+The two servers can be run using the saved docker images provided in `./servers`.

+### Extension
 The following commands will create the VSIX package containing the extension:
 ```
 npm install